Utica, New York: 20th century

-Waves of Italian, Irish, Polish and Lebanese Maronite immigrants worked in the city's industries in the early part of the 20th century.
 Strongly affected by the deindustrialization that took place in other Rust Belt cities, Utica suffered a major reduction in manufacturing activity during the second half of the 20th century.
 The remaining textile mills continued to be undercut by competitors in the South.
 The 1954 opening of the New York State Thruway (which bypassed the city) and declines in activity on the Erie Canal and railroads throughout the United States also contributed to a poor local economy.
 During the 1980s and 1990s, major employers such as General Electric and Lockheed Martin closed plants in Utica and Syracuse.
+Some Utica businesses relocated to nearby Syracuse, with its larger and more educated workforce.
+Utica's population fell while population in the county increased, reflecting a statewide trend of decreasing urban populations outside New York City.
+Eccentric populist mayor Ed Hanna, who served from 1974 to 1978 and from 1996 to 2000, brought himself national media attention but was unable to stem Utica's decline.